RareSkills/blog/eip-2930-optional-access-list-ethereum/eip-2930-optional-access-list-ethereum.md

 ## How it works

-An EIP-2930 transaction is carried out the same way as any other transaction, except that the cold storage cost is paid upfront with a discount, rather during the execution of the SLOAD operation.
+An EIP-2930 transaction is carried out the same way as any other transaction, except that the cold storage cost is paid upfront with a discount, rather than during the execution of the SLOAD operation.

 It does not require any modifications to the Solidity code and is purely specified client-side.